alberttgomes/liferay-database-converter/README.md

 # How to use tool to fix Pentaho issues

+## Requirements:
+- Java 21
+- Docker and Docker Compose

 ### Steps

 1. Download your bundle version from `https://customer.liferay.com/en_US/downloads`
-    > The bundle version must be the same as your project
+    > **The bundle version must be the same as your project**

-2. Create a MySQL Docker image, using the following command:
+2. Create a MySQL|PostgreSQL Docker image spin up the docker service:

+   MySQL:
     ```
-    docker run -it --name mysql_master -p 3307:3306 -e MYSQL_ROOT_PASSWORD= -e MYSQL_DATABASE=lportal -e MYSQL_ALLOW_EMPTY_PASSWORD=yes mysql:5.7 --character-set-server=utf8mb4 --collation-server=utf8mb4_unicode_ci
+    docker compose up mysql -d
     ```
+   PostgreSQL:
+    ```
+    docker compose up postgres -d
+    ```

-3. Go to the bundle you just downloaded, and in the root folder, create a file `portal-ext.propeties` and put the following properties:
+4. Go to the bundle you just downloaded, and in the root folder, create a file `portal-ext.propeties` and put the following properties:
     ```
     jdbc.default.driverClassName=com.mysql.cj.jdbc.Driver
     jdbc.default.url=jdbc:mysql://localhost:3307/lportal?useUnicode=true&characterEncoding=UTF-8&useFastDateParsing=false